gilbertk88/ExclusiveWorkerReviews/README.md

 This plugin is licensed under the MIT License.
 Author

 HVAC Content Generator Plugin is developed and maintained by Exclusive Worker Review.
-Connect with us at gilbertkarogo@gmail.com.
+Connect with us dean@exclusivewebmarketing.com.

 Thank you for choosing the HVAC Content Generator Plugin.
 We hope it elevates your online presence and boosts your SEO efforts for HVAC services!